Not much was clear by the time the six-hour Santa Barbara City Council meeting on the future of State Street ended Tuesday night.

 Two 10-foot travel lanes in each direction would serve cyclists and transit during the day.

-A bollard system with eight retractable and 16 to 24 fixed bollards per intersection—at eight intersections, is also likely.
-Transit vehicles and approved small shuttles would be equipped with technology that automatically lowers bollards on approach.
+A bollard system, with eight retractable and 16 to 24 fixed posts at eight intersections, is also likely.
+Transit vehicles and approved small shuttles would be equipped with technology that automatically lowers the bollards on approach.

-The master plan had proposed that private vehicles could use the street at night between 10 p.m. and 10 a.m. access overnight, but that proposal sparked wide opposition from many of the bicycle advocates who spoke during the meeting.
+The master plan had proposed that private vehicles could use the street between 10 p.m. and 10 a.m., but that suggestion sparked wide opposition from many of the bicycle advocates who spoke during the meeting.
 Service and delivery vehicles are already allowed on the street during those hours.

-All of the changes would cost the city between $48 million to $64 million, about $6 million to $8 million per block.
+All of the changes would cost the city $48 million to $64 million — about $6 million to $8 million per block.

 “It is a generational investment,” Harris said.